aazvf/Mutedit/README.md

 These settings and your muted words settings are stored in your browser's localstorage, if something gets really broken you might need to clear it.

-## definitions

-feed - the main attraction of the app, the list of articles got from reddit article - an item from the feed, could be a link, image, video, text etc

 ## app.vue